demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

 ### vt-comments-get:
 - Added the *resource_type* argument.
 If not supplied, will try to determine if the *resource* argument is a hash or a URL.
-- Added the *limit* argument: Gets the latest comments with the given limit.
+- Added the *limit* argument: Gets the latest comments within the given limit.
 - New output path: *VirusTotal.Comments*.
 - Removed output path: All previous output paths have been removed (breaks backward compatibility).